rehive/rehive-javascript/README.md

-# Javascript sdk for rehive api
+# Rehive Javascript SDK

 ### About

-This is the javascript sdk for the Rehive APIs.
+This is the client side Javascript SDK for the Rehive API.
+It can be used with any client side web application (React, Angular, Vue, etc) or included as a CDN in your HTML file

+If you would like to use the Rehive API in a server side NodeJS Application, please consider using the [REST Endpoints](https://docs.rehive.com/?shell#introduction) instead.

 ### Installation